 2 large eggs

-- Bring to a bowl 2 cups of water and 1 cup washed quinoa.
-Close lid and turn heat on low.
-Cook until the water is all gone, fluff with a fork.
+Bring 2 cups of water to a boil and add 1 cup washed quinoa.
+Close lid and turn down heat to low.
+Cook until the water is all gone.
+Fluff with a fork.

-- Heat 1 Tablespoon extra-virgin olive oil in a skillet, slice 1 pound chanterelle mushrooms and add to the skillet.
-Occasionally stirring for two minutes, or until mushrooms start to brown up.
+Heat 1 Tablespoon extra-virgin olive oil in a skillet, slice 1 pound chanterelle mushrooms and add to the skillet.
+Occasionally stirring for two minutes, or until mushrooms begin to brown.